 Consistent with industry practice, we measure our wafer manufacturing capacity and production output in MW, representing 1,000,000 watts, or W, of power-generating capacity.
 We believe MW is a more appropriate unit to measure our manufacturing capacity and production output compared to pieces of wafers, as our solar wafers are of different sizes and thicknesses.
 Furthermore, we manufacture both monocrystalline wafers and multicrystalline wafers, and solar cells using these two types of wafers have different conversion efficiencies.
-For purposes of this annual report, we assumed an average conversion efficiency rate of 16.0% for solar cells using our monocrystalline wafers.
+For purposes of this prospectus, we assumed an average conversion efficiency rate of 16.0% for solar cells using our monocrystalline wafers.
 This conversion efficiency is consistent with the publicly available information regarding the monocrystalline cells produced by some of our major customers and is highly dependent on the solar cell and module production processes of these customers.
 Based on this conversion efficiency, we assumed that each 125 millimeters, or mm, by 125 mm, monocrystalline wafer we produce can generate approximately 2.4 W of power and each 156 mm by 156 mm monocrystalline wafer we produce can generate approximately 3.9 W of power.
 We also assumed an average conversion efficiency rate of 15.0% for solar cells using our multicrystalline wafers.
-This conversion efficiency is estimated based on the feedback from customers who tested our multicrystalline wafers from our production.
-Based on this conversion efficiency, we assumed that each 156 mm by 156 mm multicrystalline wafer we produce can generate approximately 3.7 W of power.
-We also measure our ingot manufacturing capacity and production output in MW according to the solar wafers in MW that our current manufacturing processes generally yield.
+This conversion efficiency, we assumed that each 125 millimeters and this conversion efficiency is estimated based on the feedback from customers who tested our multicrystalline wafers from our production.
+Based on this conversion efficiency, we assumed that each 156 mm by 156 mm multicrystalline wafers.
+This conversion efficiency, we assumed that each 156 mm by 156 mm multicrystalline wafers from our production.
+Based on this conversion efficiency is estimated based on the feedback from customers who tested our multicrystalline wafers from our production.
+Based on this conversion efficiency, we assumed that each 156 mm by 156 mm multicrystalline wafers in MW that our current manufacturing processes generally yield.